s4ke/Master-Thesis/src/md/021-functionalprogramming.md

-Taking the same example function `g` from above, it does not make sense to be so restrictive in terms of which type to allow in such a function since all it does is apply some function to zip two lists.
+Taking the same example function `g` from above, it does not make sense to be so restrictive in terms of which type to allow in such a function since all it does is to apply some function to zip two lists.
 Thankfully, in Haskell we can define functions in a completely generic way such that we can write the actual type of zipWith as `(a -> b -> c) -> [a] -> [b] -> [c]` as in meaning:
 Zip a list containing some `a`s with a list containing a list of `b`s with a function